JLyne/Neutron/README.md

 ## Permissions
 Permissions are simply in the way that all command permissions are `neutron.command.{command}`

-For example: the permission for alert is `neutron.command.alert`
+For example: the permission for find is `neutron.command.find`

 ## Issues
 If you run into any issues, please report them on Github: https://github.com/Crypnotic/Neutron/issues